cmc-discord/site/src/articles/meta/writing.svelte.md

 - `path` The path to the article to be linked to, relative to the prefix and any parent navigation items.
   If this is `.` then the parent's path will be used, whether that's the prefix or a parent navigation item.
+- `icon` An optional icon to display in the navigation tree.
+  Uses the same format as [Markdown icons](#icons), without the surrounding `|` characters.
-- `children` A list of navigation nodes to be displayed within this node.
+- `children` An optional list of navigation nodes to be displayed within this node.

 Navigation nodes must point to an article, and the navigation node displays the article's title.